History of Barry Diller in Timeline

 Barry Diller

-On February 2, 1942, Barry Charles Diller was born, marking the beginning of his life.
+On February 2, 1942, Barry Charles Diller was born.
+He is an American billionaire businessman.

 Others born on this day/year

-1964: Hired as an assistant by Elton Rule
+1964: Hired as Assistant by Elton Rule at ABC

-In 1964, Barry Diller was hired as an assistant by Elton Rule, who was the West Coast head of ABC and became network President.
+In 1964, Barry Diller was hired as an assistant by Elton Rule, then West Coast head of ABC, who was promoted to network President at the same time, taking Diller to New York City.

-In 1965, Barry Diller was promoted to Vice President of Development at ABC, where he created the ABC Movie of the Week.
+In 1965, Barry Diller was promoted to Vice President of Development at ABC, where he created the ABC Movie of the Week, pioneering the concept of the made-for-television movie.

 1973: Made Vice President of Prime Time Programming

-In 1973, Barry Diller was made vice president of ABC's prime time programming, marking a significant advancement in his career.
+In 1973, Barry Diller was made vice president of ABC's prime time programming.

 1974: Chairman and CEO of Paramount Pictures